-We are often asked if there are Jumbo mortgages for first time buyers?
-The short answer is yes, there are flexible loan options today avaialbe up to 95% financing.
-It’s not uncommon for first time homeowners purchasing in high-cost locations ( Chicago, Boston, Miami, New York, Florida & California) require larger loan amounts due to higher housing and cost of living.
+We are often asked if there are Jumbo mortgages for first-time buyers?
+The short answer is yes, there are flexible loan options today available up to 95% financing.
+It’s not uncommon for first-time homeowners purchasing in high-cost locations ( Chicago, Boston, Miami, New York, Florida & California) require larger loan amounts due to higher housing and cost of living.

 - Borrowers will be required to document a 2-year employment history.
 If self-employed (1099) two years of tax returns will be required.

-- Only full-time owner occupied properties are permitted (no investment properties)
+- Only owner-occupied and second homes are permitted (no investment properties)

 - Approved property types include regular SF homes, condos and townhomes.